ikbaloss/TextExplorer/README.md

 You can also add a stopword file and configure the graph to display only non-stopwords by toggling the stopword option.

+The app can be accessed directly at: https://ikbaloss.github.io/TextExplorer/

 You can cite the application by coppying this bibtext:
 ```
 @software{maulana_textexplorer_2025,